 The motivation letter should explain your reasons for applying for this major and your particular interest(s) including possible research questions of interest in the field in question.
 In addition, the plan must specify your goals and expectations for the studies to be completed at the School of Arts, Design and Architecture.
 Describe your strengths and interests, artistic vision, aspects related to the work and creative goals.

 The maximum length of the study plan is 4000 characters.
-The study plan is part of the online application form.

 Language of the application documents